 She’s danced with Fred Astaire, sung with Sinatra and sold 68 million records.
 And now she’s the Oldie of the Year 2020.
 Clark said, “I guess, if you live long enough, you’re going to get one of these.
 I’ve had a whole bunch of awards presented to me over the years but I never thought I’d get this one.
 I’m truly delighted and flattered to be receiving this award, and it’s going to be in pride of place between my two Grammys.”\

-The other winners:
+The other winners were...

 William Roache has acted in Coronation Street for 60 years this December, making him the longest-running character in a soap opera in the world.
 For this, he takes home Oldie Non-Resting Actor of the Year.
 In the eyes of judge and fellow Street resident, Dame Maureen Lipman, “Bill has made the character of Ken Barlow truthful, intelligent, warm, perceptive and occasionally rather – ding-dong! – racy.”

-Dame Joan Plowright, now 91, has had a long and distinguished career, bringing to life an extraordinary range of parts, from farmers’ daughters to Joan of Arc.
+Dame Joan Plowright, has had a long and distinguished career, bringing to life an extraordinary range of parts, from farmers’ daughters to Joan of Arc.
 And now Laurence Olivier’s widow is this year’s Oldie Great Dame of the Year.
 As Oldie theatre critic, Paul Bailey, writes, “I saw, and vividly remember, two of her earliest performances, both at the Royal Court Theatre in the heady years when it was a place of continual excitement and discovery.
 She was deliciously bawdy as Mrs Margery Pinchwife in Wycherley’s The Country Wife, but it was as the idealistic Beatie Bryant in Arnold Wesker’s Roots that she first displayed the glowing, passionate energy that she has made her hallmark.”

-At 88, Lady Glenconner is our Oldie Memoirist of the Year.
-Her friend Hugo Vickers says, “She was already well-known through many a TV interview, having been a Maid of Honour at the 1953 Coronation, a friend and Lady-in-Waiting to Princess Margaret, and as wife of the maverick Colin Glenconner, who bought the island of Mustique and turned it into the most exclusive and glamorous of all Caribbean resorts.
+Lady Glenconner was our Oldie Memoirist of the Year.
+Her friend Hugo Vickers said, “She was already well-known through many a TV interview, having been a Maid of Honour at the 1953 Coronation, a friend and Lady-in-Waiting to Princess Margaret, and as wife of the maverick Colin Glenconner, who bought the island of Mustique and turned it into the most exclusive and glamorous of all Caribbean resorts.
 Since 2019, she has shot to global fame with her best-selling memoir, Lady in Waiting.
 To talk to Anne today is to hear news of Russian editions, Japanese translations and excitement for her new book, Murder on Mustique.”

-Our Oldie Puppeteer of the Year is Roger Law, 79, creator of Spitting Image.
+Our Oldie Puppeteer of the Year was Roger Law, creator of Spitting Image.
 As Spitting Image producer John Lloyd recalls, “When he should be dozing by the fire with his eight grandchildren and four great-grandchildren, Roger Law has had the temerity to revive Spitting Image, 36 years after it began.
 He’s mad, incorrigible, a fabulous beast and a force of nature.
 And all this in the same dusty, blue fisherman’s smock.”